scrapinghub/web-poet/docs/advanced/additional-requests.rst

       a :meth:`~.HttpClient.post` method is also available that's typically used to submit forms.

+.. _`batch-request-example`:

 Batch requests
 --------------

-We can also choose to process requests by **batch** instead of sequentially.
+We can also choose to process requests by **batch** instead of sequentially or one by one.
+The :meth:`~.HttpClient.batch_requests` method can be used for this which accepts an arbitrary number of :class:`~.HttpRequest` instances.

-Let's modify the example in the previous section to see how it can be done:
+Let's modify the example in the previous section to see how it can be done.

+The difference for this code example from the previous section is that we're increasing the pagination from only the **2nd page** into the **10th page**.
+Instead of calling a single :meth:`~.HttpClient.post` method, we're creating a list of :class:`~.HttpRequest` to be executed in batch using the :meth:`~.HttpClient.batch_requests` method.

 .. code-block:: python

     from typing import List

-    import attr
+    import attrs
     import web_poet

-    @attr.define
+    @attrs.define
     class ProductPage(web_poet.ItemWebPage):
         http_client: web_poet.HttpClient